userMFarias/Reading-and-writing-data-to-a-MySQL-database-using-the-PDO-Database-Abstraction-layer./README.md

 have compiled the required data and displayed the HTML tables correctly.
 7. Your php code should go between the <?php ?> tags in index.php, however, your final solution should be well structured, with good separation of concerns, using user defined functions.

+(There is no seperation of concerns in this example, eveirthing is in the index file).